dtriepke/img_recognition_api_with_docker/README.md

 ## API
-The API serves with two endpoints:
+The API serves with the endpoints:
  1. localhost:5000/predict_digit [POST] [Key = `image`]

 The api based on `flask`.